• Skip to main content

 1. Right-click on Start and click on Run.

-2. In the Run command window, type SystemPropertiesAdvanced and click on OK.
+2. In Run command window, type SystemPropertiesAdvanced and click on OK.

 Open Advanced System Properties Using Run Command in Windows